victorcezeh/global-superstore-project/README.md

 Factors that might be responsible for Nigeria’s poor performance could be its shipping cost and average discount.

 1. Shipping Cost: $6,183.11
 2. Average Discount: $0.70

 Nigeria’s shipping costs is way too high and this could be the possible reason Nigeria is losing so much money rather than making profits.
-Also, the average discount in Nigeria is really low.
+Also, the average discount is relatively high compared to other countries.

 - #### Identify the product subcategory that is the least profitable in Southeast Asia.